for intravenous infusion

 - difficulty sleeping

 - swelling of the hands, ankles or feet.

 These are the more common side effects of Caspofungin MYX.
 For the most part, these have been mild.

 Tell your doctor or nurse immediately if you notice any of the following:

 - fever that has developed or worsened after starting treatment with Caspofungin MYX

 - signs of anaemia such as tiredness, being short of breath, looking pale

 - pinkish, itchy swellings on the skin, also called hives or nettlerash

-- difficulty breathing, shortness of breath, or faster rate of breathing than usual
+- difficulty breathing, shortness of breath, or faster rate of

 - swelling of the face, lips, mouth or throat which may cause difficulty in swallowing or breathing